philburk/hmsl/docs/tours/shep.md

 # Shape Editor

-HMSL "Shapes" are a multi-dimensional array that can musical data.
+HMSL "Shapes" are a multi-dimensional array that can contain musical data.
-This can include melodies made of notes.
+The data can be melodies made of notes.
 But shapes can also be much more abstract.

 HMSL is mostly a programming language.
 But it also has a screen for editing shapes.
 Enter: